 You must return your completed form within one month, otherwise your claim may be turned down.
-If you are not able to return the form on time, contact the DWP or DfC before the deadline.
-They will usually give you a further two weeks to return your form if you have a good reason, such as illness or bereavement.
+If you need more time to complete your form, contact the PIP enquiry line.
+They will usually give you an extension to return your form if you have a good reason, such as illness or bereavement.
+Read about asking for more time to send your PIP form on the Citizens Advice website.